ElektraInitiative/libelektra/doc/usecases/mount/UC_mount.md

 - **Alternative scenario:**

-  - The given data source is not found. (e.g. wrong filename)
+  - The desired mountpoint already exists with a different configuration.
-    - Elektra reports the error to the administrators.
+    - Elektra reports the error to the administrators, unless `--strategy` is used, then keys are merged as requested.
   - The given data source is not supported by Elektra. (e.g. wrong file format, syntax errors)
     - Elektra reports the error to the administrators.